-\paragraph{Image and 3D plant phenotyping}: Image-based phenotyping for the automated monitoring of plants has become increasingly important in numerous agricultural settings.
-Computer vision, aided by deep learning techniques, has been applied to different phenotyping-oriented agricultural contexts~\citep{rodriguez2020prl, liu2024pr, chu2021prl, cardellicchio2024prl, kierdorf2021fai, nuske2011iros, halstead2018ral, smitt2021icra, blok2021biosyseng, gomez2021ral}.
+\textit{Image and 3D plant phenotyping}: Image-based phenotyping for automated plant monitoring has become increasingly important in numerous agricultural settings.
+Computer vision, aided by deep learning techniques, has been applied to different phenotyping-oriented agricultural contexts~\cite{rodriguez2020prl, liu2024pr, chu2021prl, cardellicchio2024prl, kierdorf2021fai, nuske2011iros, halstead2018ral, smitt2021icra, blok2021biosyseng, gomez2021ral}.
 Although image-based phenotyping has garnered considerable attention, there are relatively few studies that proposed methods for plant phenotyping using 3D data.
-Hao~\etalcite{hao2024be} analyze and evaluate the degree of wilting of cotton varieties in point clouds.
-Boogaard~\etalcite{boogaard2023be} investigate the problem of internode length measurements in cucumbers by comparing estimates from 3D point clouds with estimates from images.
-A key factor contributing to the gap between 2D and 3D analysis lies in sensor limitations.
-For instance, conventional sensors used on robots, such as 3D LiDARs and \mbox{RGB-D} cameras, typically offer a 3D spatial resolution that is insufficiently detailed for agricultural environments.
+Hao~\etalcite{hao2024be} analyzes and evaluates the degree of wilting of cotton varieties in point clouds.
+Boogaard~\etalcite{boogaard2023be} investigates the problem of measurement of internode length in cucumbers by comparing estimates from 3D point clouds with estimates from images.
+A key factor contributing to the gap between 2D and 3D analysis lies in the limitations of the sensor.
+For example, conventional sensors used on robots, such as 3D LiDARs and \mbox{RGB-D} cameras, typically offer a 3D spatial resolution that is insufficiently detailed for agricultural environments.
 One potential solution is to utilize high-precision laser scanners to generate dense, colored, and highly accurate point clouds.
-Such data has also been used in the past.
-For example, Rodriguez-Sanchez~\etalcite{rodriguez2024ground} showcase the use of a ground robot to automate terrestrial laser scanner data acquisition in a breeding field.
+Such data have also been used in the past.
+For example, Rodriguez-Sanchez~\etalcite{rodriguez2024ground} demonstrate the use of a ground robot to automate the acquisition of data from terrestrial laser scanners in a breeding field.